-ECED 2150 Clinical Practicum III Sem: S or as needed 2 cr.
+ECED 2150 Clinical Practicum III

 1 Lec. hr./ 1 Lab hr. /week

 Pre-Req: ECED 2130 and ECED 2140

 Supervised practicum experience with a minimum of 15 clock hours in seminar and 45 clock hours of approved early childhood practical experiences.
 This course focuses on the student's demonstration of competencies that produce positive developmental outcomes for young children ages birth to nine.